-The national network contact point is the Advisor in the International Judicial Co-operation Division at the Ministry of Justice, who also performs the functions of representative of the central body.
-The main functions of the contact point are the following:
+The national network contact points are the two advisors in the International Judicial Co‑operation Division at the Ministry of Justice, both of whom also perform the functions of representative of the central body.
+The main functions of the contact points are the following:

 - ensuring that the local judicial authorities receive general information concerning the Community and international instruments relating to judicial cooperation in civil and commercial matters;

 - supplying the other contact points and authorities as well as the local judicial authorities in their own Member State with all the information required for sound judicial cooperation between the Member States, in order to assist them in preparing operable requests for judicial cooperation and in establishing the most appropriate direct contacts;

 - supplying any information to facilitate the application of the law of another Member State that is applicable under a Community or international instrument;

 - seeking solutions to difficulties that may arise in connection with a request for judicial cooperation;

 - facilitating coordination of the processing of requests for judicial cooperation in the relevant Member State, in particular where several requests from the judicial authorities in that Member State are due to be executed in another Member State;

 - contributing to generally informing the public, through the network’s website, on judicial cooperation in civil and commercial matters in the European Union, on relevant Community and international instruments and on the domestic law of the Member States, with particular reference to access to justice;